keepthrifty/keepthrifty.github.io/_posts/2016-09-18-the-price-of-an-extra-day.md

 I definitely had to look up some of the logarithm rules to simplify the equations :)

 <div id="post-closing"></div>

-## Announcement - Easy Link to Calculators #

-I anticipate creating more calculators like these in the future.
-People who want a quick way to find them can head to the archives and look at [all the posts tagged "Calculators"]({{site.url}}/archive/#calculators).
-If you have any suggestions for calculators you'd like to see, I'd love it if you'd [contact me]({{site.url}}/work-with-me/#contact)!

 ## Spreadsheet Teaser #